Geeks in Phoenix

 So what is a recovery drive?
 It is a bootable USB drive with all the system tools that normally appear in the advanced options menu.
 This is the menu that appears when your computer fails to boot correctly.

-If you have not heard of a recovery drive, you are not alone.
+You are not alone if you have not heard of a recovery drive.
 A good majority of Windows users do not know about this great device.
 Sadly, most learn about having a recovery drive only after their system has experienced a problem.

 Now it is easy to confuse a recovery drive with a system repair disk, as they perform the same functions.
-But with a recovery drive, you can also reinstall Windows if you need to.
+But with a recovery drive, you can reinstall Windows if needed.

 The recover from a drive option in the recovery drive boot menu